-As discussed in Note 1, the financial statements present only the Common School Fund and do not purport to, and do not present fairly the financial position of the State of Oregon or the Department of State Lands, as of June 30, 2019, the changes in their financial position, or where applicable, their cash flows for the year then ended in accordance with accounting principles general accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Common School Fund are intended to present the financial position, and the changes in financial position, of only the position of the Oregon Department of State Lands that is attributable to the transactions of the Common School Fund.
+They do not purport to, and do not, present fairly the financial position of the State of Oregon or Department of State Lands as of June 30, 2020, and the changes in their financial position and their cash flows, were applicable, for the year then ended in accordance with accounting principles generally accepted in the Unites States of America.
 Our opinion is not modified with respect to this matter.